bol-edu/2022-fall-ntu/README.md

 ## About This Repository

-This repository is a collection of students' labs and final projects from the course ***"Application Acceleration with High-Level Synthesis"*** taught in the Graduate Institute of Electrical Engineering, National Tsing Hua University.
+This repository is a collection of students' labs and final projects from the course ***"Application Acceleration with High-Level Synthesis"*** taught in the Graduate Institute of Electrical Engineering, National Taiwan University.

 Files in this repository are snapshots of their original repositories at the end of the semester, in case the original links are failed.